Matt Lauer Is A ‘Self-Absorbed Coward’ According To Linda Vester

 According to a Newsweek article published last year, Vester was an NBC News war reporter who has since accused former longtime NBC Nightly News anchor Tom Brokaw of inappropriate sexual behavior in the early 1990s, allegations that Brokaw has denied.

-Vester last year said that while the two worked together, Brokaw had forcibly tried to kiss her when she was 28 years old.
-Vester also said that the famous NBC anchor, now 79 and still occasionally appearing on various NBC programs, once groped in a conference room in front of their colleagues at NBC News.
+Last year, Vester said that while the two worked together, Brokaw had forcibly tried to kiss her when she was 28-years-old.
+Vester also said that the famous NBC anchor, now 79 and still occasionally appearing on various NBC programs, once groped her in a conference room in front of their colleagues at NBC News.
 Vester also said that the longtime Nightly News anchor once arrived, uninvited, to her hotel room where he made unwanted sexual advances, per Newsweek.

-Vester worked at NBC in Washington, London, Chicago, and New York where she anchored early morning news programs on NBC News and served as an anchor at its cable channel, MSNBC.
-Vester would eventually move from NBC to work as an anchor at Fox News, Newsweek said.
+Vester worked at NBC in Washington, London, Chicago, and New York, where she anchored early morning news programs on NBC News and served as an anchor at its cable channel, MSNBC.
+Vester would eventually move from NBC to work as an anchor at FOX News, Newsweek said.